- Live Rates

-Starting in 2018, homeowners in Washington State can no longer write off the interest paid on home equity loans.
-This is one of many changes introduced by the Tax Cuts and Jobs Act, which was signed by President Trump in December 2017.
-Since the interest paid on home equity loans is no longer tax-deductible, we could see an increase in cash-out refinancing among homeowners in Washington.
+Homeowners in Washington State can no longer write off the interest paid on home equity loans.
+This was one of many changes introduced by the Tax Cuts and Jobs Act, which was signed by President Trump in December 2017.
+Since the interest paid on home equity loans is not tax-deductible, we could see a continued increase in cash-out refinancing among homeowners in Washington.

 In a previous blog post, we explained the lower limit for mortgage interest tax deductions.
 Additionally, homeowners who use home equity loans to convert equity into cash can no longer deduct the interest paid on those loans.

-This is a major change that could affect many people.
+This could affect many people.
 In the past, homeowners in Washington and elsewhere across the country were able to deduct the interest paid on home equity loans — up to $100,000 in most cases.
-But with the passage of the Tax Cuts and Jobs Act, those deductions are a thing of the past.
+But with the Tax Cuts and Jobs Act in effect, those deductions are a thing of the past.

-These changes will also affect existing equity loans, because they are not being grandfathered.
-They will affect borrowers who take out home equity loans in 2018, as well as those who have taken them out in the past.
+These changes also affect existing equity loans, because they are not being grandfathered.
+They will affect borrowers who have taken out home equity loans in the past.

 Despite all of this, home equity loans can still be a smart financing strategy for certain borrowers.
 It’s one of the cheapest forms of borrowing, especially when you compare it to the much higher interest rates associated with credit cards.
 So homeowners will probably continue to pursue home equity loans in Washington, despite the elimination of this particular tax deduction.

-We could also see an increase in the number of cash-out refinance loans across Washington State, as homeowners look for an alternative method for converting their built-up equity into cash.
+We could also see a continued increase in the number of cash-out refinance loans across Washington State, as homeowners look for an alternative method for converting their built-up equity into cash.

 A cash-out refinance is when a borrower takes out a new loan for a higher amount than what they owe on their current one.
 The borrower then receives the difference in cash.
 So it’s essentially a way to borrow from the equity you have built up in your home.

 The difference with a cash-out refinance (compared to a standard home equity loan) is that the loan balance should still be tax-deductible, if it’s a first mortgage on a primary residence.
-In 2018 and beyond, homeowners in Washington State can still deduct the interest paid on their primary mortgage loans.
+Homeowners in Washington State can still deduct the interest paid on their primary mortgage loans.
 The maximum deduction was reduced from $1 million to $750,000, but it is still allowed.

 With low mortgage rates and rising home values, an increasing number of homeowners across Washington could be in a good position to refinance their existing mortgage loans.
 And some of them will likely use cash-out refinancing to convert some of that equity into cash.